Mahad-Saffi/Atlas-AI-Scrum-Master/docs/backend/security.md

 - [ ] Security logging is comprehensive
 - [ ] WebSocket connections are authenticated

-Ready for secure implementation! í´’
+Ready for secure implementation! ï¿½ï¿½ï¿½